SOliv1/create-boilerplate-jasmin/README.md

 How do you use it?
 By starting off with a failing test!

+Refactoring - Fixing Our Tests

+What is it?
+Refactoring

+What does it do?
+Allows us to make updates to our code

+##How do you use it?
+##This time we'll refactor our tests to work with our new application code

 ##Creating More Specs Within A Test Suite
 What is it?
 Test suites